 If you would like to register online with Upperthorpe or Eccelsall Medical Centre you can start by reading our pre-registration section below.
 If you would prefer to register in person you can grab a registration form from reception or download a new patient registration form and a patient questionaire adult form, print and fill them in and bring them down to reception once completed.

 Online 'Pre-Registration' With The Practice

 Before you register with us please check you are within our catchment area by putting your postcode in the box below using the interactive map.
-If you are then click on the links below the map to download the forms.
-When you have completed both the new patient registration and new patient questionnaire forms please bring them to reception at the surgery.
+If you are then click on the below link to start your online registration.

-If you are unsure whether your address is within our boundary please check by entering your postcode in the box to the left.
+If you are unsure whether your address is within our boundary please check by entering your postcode in the box above.